Cat Using the Litter Box Frequently: When To Worry

 Although it is always scary to think your feline family member might have a tumor, it is important to remember that this is just one of many possible causes of urinary problems.

-Tumors can cause changes to the bladder lining, causing inflammation and therefore straining.
+Tumors can cause changes to the bladder lining, causing inflammation and, therefore, straining.
 In extreme cases, they can reduce the space available in the bladder, making it more likely for your cat to want to use their litter box more frequently.

-5. Polyuria And Polydipsia, Or PUPD
+5. Polyuria and Polydipsia, or PUPD

 For example, kidney failure or thyroid disease can cause a cat to drink and pee excessively.
-These cats differ from those with FLUTD in that they pass large volumes of dilute-looking, unscented urine, and without straining to do so.
+These cats differ from those with Feline Lower Urinary Tract Disease (FLUTD) in that they pass large volumes of dilute-looking, unscented urine, and without straining to do so.

 6. Unable To Pass Urine

 Male cats are more susceptible to urethra blockage, a painful condition that makes it difficult to pass urine.
+Kirsten McCarthy / Cats.com

-Once this urinary blockage occurs, the bladder gradually fills up to the point of excess which is an incredibly painful, not to mention life-threatening, medical emergency.
+Once this urinary blockage occurs, the bladder gradually fills up to the point of excess, which is an incredibly painful, not to mention life-threatening, medical emergency.
 The back-flow effect can cause kidney failure and electrolyte disturbances if the condition is not noticed and treated swiftly.

 Cats with urethral blockages are often very distressed and strain forcefully in their litter trays.
-Sometimes they will vocalize and meow loudly at their unsuccessful attempts to empty their bladder.
+Sometimes, they will vocalize and meow loudly at their unsuccessful attempts to empty their bladder.

 There are several known risk factors for this distressing condition: